brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 utility functions that are available on the RP2040 chip.
 This section focuses on the tricky problem of calling a function (i.e. executing code) on the target board via the SWD port.
-The process described here is exactly the same as what would happen if used GDB to call a function during a debug session.
+The process described here is exactly the same as what would happen if you used GDB to call a function during a debug session.
 It took me awhile to get this part to work.

 The mechanics of this process require some basic understanding of the